-If you don't fall into that tool's population, you can talk with your healthcare team about your risk.
-Calculating risk is very hard and some researchers have spent entire careers trying to put a number on an individual smoker's risk.
-Risk calculation takes into account the amount smoked, over what time period, and can include other parts of your health history that can increase your risk (asbestos exposure, COPD).
+You can talk with your healthcare team about your risk.
+Risk calculation considers the amount smoked, over what time period, and can include other parts of your health history that can increase your risk (asbestos exposure, COPD).

 Risk of Other Types of Cancer

 There is much less research into the risk for former smokers and other types of cancer.
-Unfortunately, quitting tobacco cannot completely erase the damage done from previous smoking.
-However, the risk of other cancers decreases as time passes without tobacco.
+Quitting tobacco cannot completely erase the damage done by smoking.
+However, the risk of other cancers lessens as time passes without tobacco.

 Is there a benefit to quitting smoking?

-Absolutely!
-No matter how long or how much you have smoked, quitting reduces your risk of cancer and other smoking-related disease.
+Yes!
+No matter how long or how much you have smoked, quitting lowers your risk of cancer and other smoking-related diseases.
 Quitting is rarely easy.
 Talk with your healthcare provider for help in making a quit plan.
 Use the links below to learn more about smoking’s health effects and quitting.

-You should always be honest with healthcare providers about your smoking history and be aware of the risks associated with this history.
+You should always be honest with healthcare providers about your smoking history and be aware of the risks of this history.

 Contact your healthcare provider if you have any of the following symptoms:

 - Any change in a cough (for example, you cough up more phlegm or mucus than usual).